Amazing Healthy Tuna Recipes

 What canned tuna do I use for my Healthy Tuna Recipes?

-There are some wonderful imported Italian tunas if money is no object, but quite a few years ago I discovered Genova Tuna Packed in Olive Oil (affiliate link).
-This brand compares favorably in taste with imported tunas and I love this this canned tuna so much and I’ve been buying it for so long that it’s definitely a Kalynโs Kitchen Picks recommendation for me!
-(And this company has not sent me any free tuna or paid me in any way to write an endorsement of their tuna.)
+You can buy wonderful imported Italian tunas if money is no object, of course.
+But quite a few years ago I discovered Genova Tuna Packed in Olive Oil (affiliate link).
+This brand compares favorably in taste with imported tunas and I love this this brand of canned tuna!
+I’ve been buying it for so long that it’s definitely a Kalyn’s Kitchen Pick!
+(And this company has not sent me free tuna or paid me in any way to write an endorsement of their tuna.)

 Are all the healthy tuna recipes low in carbs?